 Good leaders will take responsibility for their actions and guard the ones around them.
 Terrible leaders will do precisely the opposite.
 They may blame the ones around them and could evade their responsibilities to save face.

-The blame game has been confirmed as a fixture of the behavioral pattern, according to LeadersManagement.
+The blame game has been confirmed as a fixture of the behavioural pattern, according to LeadersManagement.
 It could be difficult to regain morale from the subordinates that surround them.
-In avoidance to seeking out scapegoats, properly leaders look for partners of their team to clean up any messes.
-They also expect their partners to deliver lasting solutions that work.
+In an attempt to seek out scapegoats, bad leaders look for partners in their teams to clean up any messes.

 These are some of the classic signs of bad leadership.